akmn35/new.dist/README.md

 #> [1] 0.6986559
 ```

-`psod` Distribution function for a the Standard Omega Distribution with
+`psod` Distribution function for a the Standard Omega distribution with
 alpha and beta parameters.

 ``` r